What is NDFF?

 DCMs will be installed at remote sites to compensate chromatic dispersion.

-Researchers can access the Aurora2 network (see node hardware), both directly by installing equipment at a host university, or by attaching to the network remotely through the Janet Lightpath service.
+Researchers can access NDFF (see node hardware), both directly by installing equipment at a host university, or by attaching to the network remotely through Layer 2 connections including JOINER Network .

 Figure 2.
 User group and access to NDFF

-Please note that NDFF provides the Aurora2 network as a platform for networks research.
-Aurora2 is not a production network for the provision of data transmission services.
-If your research requires data transmission services rather than research on future transmission networks you may be able to make use of production networks provided by Janet, see https://www.ja.net.
+Please note that NDFF provides the dark fibre network as a platform for networks research.
+NDFF is not a production network for the provision of data transmission services.
+If your research requires data transmission services rather than research on future transmission networks, you may be able to make use of production networks provided by Janet, see https://www.ja.net.